slub/ocrd_manager/README.md

 ### Processing

 In the manager, you can run shell scripts that do
-1. data management and validation via `ocrd` CLIs
+- data management and validation via `ocrd` CLIs
-2. OCR processing by running workflows in the controller via `ssh ocrd@ocrd_controller` log-ins
+- OCR processing by running workflows in the controller via `ssh ocrd@ocrd_controller` log-ins

 The data management will depend on which Kitodo context you want to integrate into (Production 2 / 3 or Presentation).

-For Kitodo.Production, there is a preconfigured script `for_production.sh` which takes the following parameters:
+For Kitodo.Production, there is a preconfigured script `for_production.sh` which takes the following arguments:
 1. process ID
 2. task ID
 3. directory path